Computer program: Microcode program

 These five gates form the building blocks of binary algebra—the digital logic functions of the computer.

 Microcode instructions are mnemonics programmers may use to execute digital logic functions instead of forming them in binary algebra.
 They are stored in a central processing unit's (CPU) control store.

 These hardware-level instructions move data throughout the data path.

 The micro-instruction cycle begins when the microsequencer uses its microprogram counter to fetch the next machine instruction from random-access memory.
 The next step is to decode the machine instruction by selecting the proper output line to the hardware module.

 The final step is to execute the instruction using the hardware module's set of gates.

 Instructions to perform arithmetic are passed through an arithmetic logic unit (ALU).
 The ALU has circuits to perform elementary operations to add, shift, and compare integers.
 By combining and looping the elementary operations through the ALU, the CPU performs its complex arithmetic.

 Microcode instructions move data between the CPU and the memory controller.
 Memory controller microcode instructions manipulate two registers.
 The memory address register is used to access each memory cell's address.
 The memory data register is used to set and read each cell's contents.

-Microcode instructions move data between the CPU and the many computer buses.
-The disk controller bus writes to and reads from hard disk drives.
-Data is also moved between the CPU and other functional units via the peripheral component interconnect express bus.